zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Mathematical Functions.md

 ## ACOS {#section_cfp_qmm_vdb .section}

-**Function definition**:
+**Function definition:**

 ```
 Double acos(Double number)
 Decimal acos(Decimal number)
 ```

-**Usage**:
+**Usage:**

 This function is used to calculate the inverse cosine of a specific number.

 **Parameter description**:

-number: Double or Decimal type, -1<=number <=1.
+number: Double or Decima type, -1<=number <=1.
 If the input is String or Bigint, it is converted to Double by implicit conversion.
 If the input is another type, an error occurs.

 **Return value**: